 Church Rates; Legal Practice

-Thomas became involved with issues of religious freedom.
-The same issue of the Quarterly Theological Review contains the Parliamentary Debates on a Bill intended to keep the Catholic "menace" under control.
+He became involved with issues of religious freedom.
+The same issue of the Quarterly Theological Review in which his marriage was announced, contains the Parliamentary Debates on a Bill intended to keep the Catholic "menace" under control.
 Perhaps the more everyday issue was that all citizens, Dissenters included, had to pay a tax for the upkeep of their local parish of the Church of England.
 A Dissenter had to contribute to the outgoings of his own Church as well.
 Committees for the abolition of the Church Rate were formed.
 The following resolution in January 1837 at Barnstaple, Cornwall, is perhaps typical:

 Church Rates - A Public Meeting of the inhabitants of Barnstaple, was held last week, on the subject of Church Rates, when the following Resolution was carried unanimously: "That this meeting regarding all compulsory payments for the support of religion impolite and unscriptural, feel themselves called upon deliberately to protest against church rates - as oppressive to the conscientious dissenter, who supports his own minister and place of worship - degrading to the churchman, by implying an unwillingness to support the church he conscientiously approves; and in their influence on society - unfriendly to its peace and religious advancement."
 It was further determined to petition the House of Commons on the subject; and an Anti-Church Rate Society was formed.